Before you can use the PlaceAutoSynchronizer plug-in you also have to install our free APID ToolAssistant plug-in.

 - Automated publishing: copy new images and text descriptions over the previous ones and have the layout auto-update.

-- Synchronized text: multiple boxes can ‘subscribe’ to the same boilerplate text.
-Each time the text changes, all subscribing boxes auto-update.
+- Synchronized text: multiple frames can ‘subscribe’ to the same boilerplate text.
+Each time the text changes, all subscribing frames auto-update.

 Before you start installing, exit out of InDesign.

 Please make sure you have a copy of the APID ToolAssistant plug-in installed.
-Make sure you install the proper plug-in for your version of InDesign since the plug-ins are mutually incompatible.
-The Windows CS5.x plug-ins also come with an additional folder with a parenthesised name which needs to be copied along.
+Make sure you install the proper plug-in for your platform and version of InDesign, and don’t omit any of the component files or folders of APID ToolAssistant; there can be multiple items that need to be installed.

 If you already have an APID ToolAssistant plug-in installed (e.g. because you use one of our other plug-ins), make sure it is up-to-date.

-To place a synchronized image or text file, create a text or image box.
-Then select the box, and give the box the script label: subscribe (all lowercase).
-A file selection dialog should pop up – pick and choose a placeable file to place into the box (an image, a text file, an RTF file, a PDF file…).
+To place a synchronized image or text file, create a text or image frame.
+Then select the frame, and give the frame the script label: subscribe (all lowercase).
+A file selection dialog should pop up – pick and choose a placeable file to place into the frame (an image, a text file, an RTF file, a PDF file…).

 If you want styled text, you can use RTF files.
 Make sure you always use fonts that are both available in your text editor and in InDesign.

-This operation creates a ‘live’ placed file: each time the placed file changes or gets overwritten, the box contents will be updated automatically.
-Also keep in mind that it is allowed to have multiple boxes subscribe to the same disk file – so you can have multiple boxes that display the same, synchronized data.
+This operation creates a ‘live’ placed file: each time the placed file changes or gets overwritten, the frame contents will be updated automatically.
+Also keep in mind that it is allowed to have multiple frames subscribe to the same disk file – so you can have multiple frames that display the same, synchronized data.

-To later disable the automated place for a particular box: select the box, open the Script Label palette again and delete the label to disable any future ‘Place Auto-Synchronization’ for the box.
+To later disable the automated place for a particular frame: select the frame, open the Script Label palette again and delete the label to disable any future ‘Place Auto-Synchronization’ for the frame.

-The PlaceAutoSynchronizer is not terribly smart, and only handles unlinked text boxes – it does not work if you link multiple boxes together.
-Let us know if this is an important issue for you, at email@example.com.
+The PlaceAutoSynchronizer is not terribly smart, and only handles unthreaded text frames – it does not work if you thread multiple frames together.
+Let us know if this is an important issue for you, at [email protected].
 Or post a message on our Message Board!
 Thanks!